anthonyyoussef01/Real-Time-Transaction-System/README.md

 Real-time Transaction System
 ============================
 ## Overview
-Welcome to our real-time transaction system!
+Welcome to my real-time transaction system!
 This application is a simple bank ledger system that utilizes the [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) pattern to maintain a transaction history.
 It allows users to perform basic banking operations such as depositing funds, withdrawing funds, and checking balances.
 The ledger maintains a complete and immutable record of all transactions, enabling auditability and reconstruction of account balances at any point in time.

 ## Details
 The service accepts two types of transactions: